-uMatrix is an addon for Firefox which you can use to control exactly what network requests are made by the browser and thus what is loaded in the webpage you have requested.
+uMatrix is a Firefox extension that can be used to control exactly what network requests are made by the browser and thus what is loaded in the requested webpage.
 It is of similar use as ad-blockers (like AdBlock) or script blockers (NoScript) or other blockers like uBlock.
-But, uMatrix is more fine-grained and a bit more complicated but gives you a lot more idea of what a webpage is trying to load and if you want to allow that. uMatrix is a fork and improvement over an earlier addon called HTTP Switchboard.
+But, uMatrix is more fine-grained and a bit more complicated but gives you a lot more idea of what a webpage is trying to load and if you would want to allow that. uMatrix is a fork and improvement over an earlier addon called HTTP Switchboard.

 Install: It can be installed from here.
 No browser restart is required.
 You will find its icon added to the toolbar.

 Settings: Before you try anything, head over to its dashboard.
 In the Privacy tab, you can turn off the feature of clearing browser cache every 60 minutes.
 The My rules tab is where you can find the list of rules that are applied by uMatrix to decide if a network request on a webpage should be allowed or not.
 You will find the default rules that uMatrix starts off with under Permanent Rules and the rules that you have set under Temporary Rules.
 Do not worry if it looks complicated cause you usually set these rules using the colorful 2D matrix (or switchboard) UI of uMatrix.
 In the Hosts files tab, click the Update Now button to update all the hostnames to block from the various popular lists maintained on the internet.

 Content is blocked by default: By default, uMatrix blocks all types of content from the blocked hostnames (see above) and allows CSS and image content only from the domain you are visiting.
 Many websites may not render or work correctly due to this and you will need to step in to tell uMatrix to allow other content from other domains.
 This default behavior is called Block All / Allow Exceptionally.
 To allow everything by default is called Allow All / Block Exceptionally.
 You can find detailed information about these two modes here.